 Tudor Heritage Black Bay 79230: A Complete Guide of the In-house Black Bay

 Tudor is a watch brand that splits opinions.
-But at the same time, it is also a watch brand which a lot of people have changed perception on over time.
+But at the same time, it is also a watch brand that a lot of people have changed their perception of over time.

 As you may know, Tudor is a sister company of Rolex, and originally, many people referred to Tudor as ”A poor man’s Rolex” simply because of the fact that they were made with Rolex parts, and equipped with non-in-house off-the-shelf movements which allowed the watches to become cheaper.

 This label stuck with Tudor for a long time, but today, specifically with the brand’s relaunch, Tudor has slowly but surely moved away from that label, and shown everyone that Tudor means business and that it is a watch brand that is strong enough to stand on its own legs.

 Since Tudor’s relaunch in 2012, Tudor has exploded on the market.
 They’ve changed people’s perception of the brand by not only relying on off-the-shelf movements but also coming up with their own in-house movements and new technical feats.